 In 2014, the Commission through an Auction process awarded a Frequency License in the 2.3 GHz band to Bitflux Communications Ltd. This was bundled with a Wholesale Wireless Access Service Licence

-The Commission also in 2014, published the Determination for Off-Net SMS Price Cap and Price Floor for Data Services.
+The Commission also in 2014 published the Determination for Off-Net SMS Price Cap.
+Consistent with its rulemaking process, the Commission will undertake industry consultations with regards to any necessary changes in the 2013 Determination.